yargevad/apiary2postman/README.md

     apiary2postman api my_api > my_api.dump

+##### To ignore certain Apiary API resource groups, use `--exclude` (case-insensitive substring match):

+    apiary2postman --exclude 'IGNORE ME' --exclude 'ME TOO' api my_api > my_api.dump

+##### By default, `apiary2postman` creates one collection per resource group. `--one-collection` allows you to specify the name of a container collection.
+Folders are created w/in this collection using the resource group names, and requests are added to the folders.
+Caveat: resources - that would otherwise determine the folder names - are ignored.

+    apiary2postman --combine 'My Combined API' api my_api > my_api.dump

 ##### If you don't have an API key, log in to [your Apiary account](https://apiary.io), go to Settings, scroll down to Tokens.
 Generate one if needed, and set the environment variable `APIARY_API_KEY` to that hex string.

     APIARY_API_KEY=ffffffffffffffffffffffffffffffff apiary2postman api my_api > my_api.dump